A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Angle relations for rotation axioms

-The axioms (3Rx) and (3CRx) express the standard fact that the same real $3\times 3$ rotation (hence an element of $\mathrm{SO}(3)$) admits both a \emph{ZXZ} and an \emph{XZX} Euler decomposition.
-They are the qudit/circuit-side reflections of the ``(E3)'' principle used in the linear-optical setting: (3Rx) is the uncontrolled identity, and (3CRx) is its controlled analogue.
+The axiom \eqref{3Rx} and the derived mixed rule \eqref{3CRx} express the standard fact that the same real \(3\times 3\) rotation (hence an element of \(\mathrm{SO}(3)\)) admits both a \emph{ZXZ} and an \emph{XZX} Euler decomposition.
+They are the qudit/circuit-side reflections of the ``(E3)'' principle used in the linear-optical setting: \eqref{3Rx} is the uncontrolled identity, and \eqref{3CRx} is its mixed controlled consequence.
 The parameter relations are identical in both cases.